The last time I made these my dog ate them before I could get a photo. I know what they say about dogs and chocolate, but she tells me she's evolved.

 Preheat oven to 350 degrees.

-Add egg substitute and vanilla; mix thoroughly.
+Add flax mixture and vanilla; mix thoroughly.

-Add rolled oats, chocolate chips, and nuts and mix well.
 Drop by large spoonfuls onto cookies sheets, or form into loosely shaped balls with hands.
-Bake 10 to 12 minutes, until light golden brown in color.
+(If the mixture is too crumbly to hold together, add a teaspoon or two of soymilk—no more—to the mixture.)
+Bake 12 minutes, until light golden brown in color.
 Cool and remove from pan; store in tightly covered container.